 The fear of losing a parent through illness, divorce, or death.
 Fear of physical and emotional abandonment may make it difficult for the child to have their parents out of their sight and out of their control.

 Changes in the stability of the family system at home and in the family, such as frequent deaths in the family, divorce, moves to a new house, separations, transfers to another job or community, or jealously of new siblings.

 Therapy is helpful to address the underlying mental health issues - Depending on the situation, therapy can be individual, family, or couples sessions.
-A 2003 study showed that 83% of children with school refusal behaviours treated with cognitive therapy were attending school at the one year follow-up.
+A 2003 study showed that 83% of children with emotionally based school avoidance behaviours treated with cognitive therapy were attending school at the one year follow-up.
 Other treatments may also be necessary, such as medication, family therapy, or educational interventions for learning disorders or classroom misbehaviour as appropriate and necessary.
 Each solution must be tailored to the needs and concerns of the child.